Review: The Greyhound on the Test, Stockbridge

 Romantic candlelight dining, superb service and contemporary creature comforts await in this 600-year-old fixture of the Stockbridge high street

-Stockbridge is unlike pretty much anywhere else in the Hampshire, which is precisely what makes the small, idyllic town perfect for a weekend away and a true change of scene.
-Characterful listed buildings run all along the attractive high street while outdoor pursuits like English fly fishing and shooting make it a huge draw for the country set – including the occasional unofficial Royal visit from an off-duty Prince Charles.
+Stockbridge is unlike pretty much anywhere else in the Hampshire.
+And this is precisely what makes the small, idyllic town perfect for a weekend away and a true change of scene.
+Characterful listed buildings run all along the attractive high street.
+Outdoor pursuits like English fly fishing and shooting make it a huge draw for the country set – including the occasional unofficial Royal visit from an off-duty Prince Charles.

-Well-established among them and absolutely packed with history, the 15th Century Greyhound on the Test blends beautifully with its countryside setting.
-Since taking it over in 2012, owner Lucy Townsend has won a string of accolades from the likes of the AA, Sunday Times and Michelin, all testament to the great food, relaxed modern rooms and convivial atmosphere.
+Well-established among them and packed with history, the 15th Century Greyhound on the Test blends beautifully with its countryside setting.
+Since taking it over in 2012, owner Lucy Townsend has won a string of accolades from the likes of the AA, Sunday Times and Michelin.
+All of which are testament to the great food, relaxed modern rooms and convivial atmosphere.

 The pub literally oozes character, from the traditional oak ceiling beams in the restaurant (mind your head!) to the contemporary styling and cosy wood burning stove.
-In the rooms, too, traditional interiors are sympathetically modernised with creature comforts, while in the restaurant, the fantastic food and service are effortlessly on-point, making you feel relaxed and pampered from the off.
+In the rooms, traditional interiors are sympathetically modernised with creature comforts.
+In the restaurant, the fantastic food and service are effortlessly on-point, making you feel relaxed and pampered from the off.

 Outside, there are cosy candlelit garden bubbles, de rigueur for 2020, and a warming fire pit.
-Further down the garden, on sunny days there are seats to sit beside the tranquil River Test and watch the swans glide peacefully along.
+Further down the garden, on sunny days there are seats to sit beside the tranquil River Test.
+Find a spot and watch the swans glide peacefully along.
+Bliss.

 Our room, ‘Leet 3’, is tucked away up a narrow staircase.
-Inside, we discover a spacious bathroom with a deep roll-top bath, walk-in shower, robes and a few Molton Brown toiletries, all ideal for a grown-up getaway – although with a little notice, kids and dogs are very welcome here too.
-Making the most of being childfree for the night, in the morning I head straight to the tub for a blissful soak without the inevitable interruptions from our little one.
+Inside, we discover a spacious bathroom with a deep roll-top bath, walk-in shower, robes and a few Molton Brown toiletries.
+It’s all ideal for a grown-up getaway – although with a little notice, kids and dogs are very welcome too.
+Making the most of being childfree for the night, in the morning I head straight to the tub for a blissful soak.

-Safety restrictions mean the honesty bar between the rooms is temporarily on hold on our visit but there’s plenty of drinks to be had downstairs in the well-stocked restaurant, a Nespresso machine for a morning coffee and fresh milk brought to the room in a little glass bottle if you’d like it.
+Safety restrictions mean the honesty bar between the rooms is temporarily on hold on our visit.
+We didn’t miss out – there’s plenty of drinks to be had downstairs in the well-stocked restaurant, a Nespresso machine for a morning coffee and fresh milk brought to the room in a little glass bottle if you’d like it.